dustinpfister/blog_posts/_posts/js-string-index-of.md

 ```

 It is crude yet effective, but a better way still as I have mentioned earlier is to use the exec method of a regular expression.
 A method like this will still not work with patterns rather than static strings, although I guess I could easily make some chances to this and use the string match method rather than index of.

+## 4 - Conclusion

+So the index of string method is a crude tired yet true way of getting the first index value of a sub string in a string that the method is called off of.
+There are other ways of doing the same thing such as with the string match method, but the index of method has been around for a long time, and will still work when just working with fixed string values as patterns to search for where I only care about the first match from left to right if any.